balefrost/balefrost.github.io/expression_splicing.md

 After thinking about the problem for a while, I had an insight: if we define bogus methods that nobody would ever have reason to legitimately call, we can embed calls to those bogus methods in our template expression to act as placeholders.
 So we can define a method with this signature:

-    public static TResult Inline<T1, TResult>(this Expression<Func<T1, TResult>> expression, T1 value1)
+    public static TResult Inline<T1, TResult>(this Expression<Func<T1, TResult>> substitutionExpr, T1 value1)
     {
+        throw new Exception(
-        throw new InvalidOperationException("This method isn't meant to be called directly; it's meant to appear inside an expression passed to Splice");
+            "This method isn't meant to be called; it's meant to appear inside a template expression passed to Splice");
     }

 And then we can use it in the template expression that we pass to `Splice`: